 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-The royal icing was taken from Dreamer’s Loft recipe, and tastes really like the commercial ones!
-The consistency was also very easy to achieve even for first timers like me.
+The royal icing was from Dreamer’s Loft recipe, and it’s really yummy!
+The consistency is very easy to achieve even for first timers like me.

 >> OTHER YUMMY COOKIE RECIPES:

 To make the royal icing, simply whisk together the meringue powder and icing sugar.
 Add in warm water and beat the mixture to peaks, like meringue.
 You will find it easier to make the icing with handheld electric mixer at high speed, compared to using hand and whisk.